Ji-JiaXin/Project-Weather-electricity-prices/README.md

 cd Project-Weather-electricity-prices
 </pre>

-4. Install all required libraries that are specified in the "requirements.txt" using the following command.
+4. Install all required libraries specified in the "requirements.txt" using the following command.
 After this step, you should be able to run all the files without any other issues.
 <pre>
 pip install -r requirements.txt
 </pre>

-5. To open the user interface, please run the fie "User_interface.py" (you can find it in the "Running Python" folder) using your preferred code editor/runner (for example Virtual Studio Code - https://code.visualstudio.com/download).
+5. To open the user interface, please run the file "User_interface.py" (you can find it in the "Running Python" folder) using your preferred code editor/runner (for example Virtual Studio Code - https://code.visualstudio.com/download).

-6. Further proceed as described in following section "How does user interface work?".
+6. Further proceed as described in the following section "How does user interface work?".

 ## How does the user interface work?
-For your simplicity and comfortability, we have created a simple modern-looking graphical user interface (GUI).
-At the begining you will be ask to provide us with a directory where you have downloaded our repository (It should be something similar as: "C:\Users\Jakub\Desktop\Project-Weather-electricity-prices").
-Then new pop up window will show up, where you will be asked to insert the 7 temperatures in °c, set the threshold, choose the preferred variable you want to examine, the method you want to use and lastly, the type of visualisation you are interested in.
+We have created a simple modern-looking graphical user interface (GUI) for your simplicity and comfortability.
+At the beginning, you will be asked to provide us with a directory where you have downloaded our repository (It should be something similar to: "C:\Users\Jakub\Desktop\Project-Weather-electricity-prices").
+Then a new pop-up window will show up, where you will be asked to insert the 7 temperatures in °c, set the threshold, choose the preferred variable you want to examine, the method you want to use, and lastly, the type of visualization you are interested in.

-By clicking "Find" button the MAGIC happens.
+By clicking the "Find" button the MAGIC happens.
 You should be provided with a graphical visualization of the relationship between your chosen variable and the temperature development over time.
 Furthermore, based on your inserted temperatures and the threshold, you can see highlighted periods in the graph which are the periods with similar weather temperature patterns as your inserted values.

 From the graph, you can further conclude, whether your chosen variable has a similar trend to weather temperature.
 That is pretty cool, right?